kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 The CPU utilization metric is a *resource metric*, since it is represented as a percentage of a resource specified on pod containers.
 Notice that you can specify other resource metrics besides CPU.
 By default, the only other supported resource metric is memory.
-These resources do not change names from cluster to cluster, and should always be available, as long as Heapster is deployed.
+These resources do not change names from cluster to cluster, and should always be available, as long as the `metrics.k8s.io` API is available.

 You can also specify resource metrics in terms of direct values, instead of as percentages of the requested value.
 To do so, use the `targetAverageValue` field instead of the `targetAverageUtilization`